Slovak Republic (1939–1945): End

+Air warfare

 Bratislava was often bombarded by the Allies.
-Major air raids included the bombing of Bratislava and its refinery Apollo on June 16, 1944, by American B-24 bombers of the Fifteenth Air Force with 181 victims.
+Major air raids included the bombing of Bratislava and its refinery Apollo on 16 June 1944 by American B-24 bombers of the Fifteenth Air Force with 181 victims.
 Bombardment group attacked in four waves with overall 158 planes.

+The major targets of strategic bombing included oil refineries in Bratislava and Dubová (Banská Bystrica Region), arms factories in Dubnica nad Váhom and Považská Bystrica, railroad hubs like Nové Zámky.
+During the liberation months tactical bombing was executed, strongest hit were Prešov and Nitra.

+Major air raid included the bombing of Bratislava and its refinery Apollo on June 16, 1944 by American B-24 bombers of the Fifteenth Air Force with 181 victims and bombing of Nitra on March 26, 1945 by Soviet A-20 bombers with 345 victims.

+Occupations

 After the anti-Nazi Slovak National Uprising in August 1944, the Germans occupied the country (from October 1944), which thereby lost much of its independence.
 The German troops were gradually pushed out by the Red Army, by Romanian, and by Czechoslovak soldiers coming from the east.
-The liberated territories again became de facto part of Czechoslovakia.
+The territories again became part of Czechoslovakia.

-The First Slovak Republic ceased to exist de facto on 4 April 1945 when the Soviet Red Army 2nd Ukrainian Front captured Bratislava during the Bratislava–Brno offensive and occupied all of Slovakia.
-De jure it ceased to exist when the exiled Slovak government capitulated to General Walton Walker leading the XX Corps of the 3rd US Army on 8 May 1945 in the Austrian town of Kremsmünster.
+On 4 April 1945 the Soviet Army 2nd Ukrainian Front captured Bratislava during the Bratislava–Brno offensive and occupied all of Slovakia.
+The exiled Slovak government capitulated to General Walton Walker leading the XX Corps of the 3rd US Army on 8 May 1945 in the Austrian town of Kremsmünster.
 In the summer of 1945, the captured former president and members of the former government were handed over to Czechoslovak authorities.

 Several prominent Slovak politicians escaped to neutral countries.
 Following his captivity, the deposed president Jozef Tiso authorized the former foreign minister Ferdinand Ďurčanský as his successor. Ďurčanský, Tiso's personal secretary Karol Murín, and cousin Fraňo Tiso were appointed by ex-president Tiso as the representatives of the Slovak nation; however, they failed to create a government-in-exile as no country recognized them.
 In the 1950s, fellow Slovak nationalists established the Slovak Action Committee (later Slovak Liberation Committee), which unsuccessfully advocated the restoration of the independent Slovak republic and the renewal of war against the Soviet Union.
 After the dissolution of Czechoslovakia and the creation of the modern Slovak republic, the Slovak Liberation Committee proclaimed Tiso's authorization as obsolete.